 “So I suppose you’re wondering why I invited you in?”
 Asked the Professor, still reading.
 His voice was slow and deliberate.

-“I suspect it’s to do with my last paper,” said Jamie, looking at the skull.
+“I suspect it’s to do with my last paper,” said Jamie, still intrigued by the skull.

 “Quite.
 You seem to have taken to this research very well.
 However, I do have some concerns about your methodology,” he indicated the paper he was holding.
 “Specifically, the homogenous nature of your sample groups and some of the questions you’re asking them.
 You do remember your ethical training, don’t you?”